Aldaviva/SousVide/README.md

 If you *still* want to control your Anova Precision Cooker over Bluetooth after 2025-09-28, you can try the following techniques until one works.
 1. Install an [older version of the app](https://apkpure.com/anova-culinary/com.anovaculinary.android/download/3.5.1) that still has the Bluetooth functionality.
 1. Use the [sample program](#command-line-tool) in this repository.
-1. Write your own .NET program using the [client library in this repository](#net-library).
+1. Write your own .NET application using the [client library in this repository](#net-library).
-1. Don't write .NET?
-No problem.
-Write your own program in a language of your choice by following the [protocol specification](https://github.com/Aldaviva/SousVide/wiki/Communication-Protocol) in this repository.
+1. Write your own application in a programming language of your choice by following the [protocol specification](https://github.com/Aldaviva/SousVide/wiki/Communication-Protocol) in this repository.
 1. [Inspect Bluetooth LE traffic](https://github.com/Aldaviva/SousVide/wiki/Bluetooth-Low-Energy-Interception) between your phone and sous vide to understand and implement the GATT communication protocol yourself &mdash; its design is misguided but simple, just RPC-style string writes and response callbacks used to read and write values and invoke functions.

 ## Prerequisites